Catherine Winder

 Catherine Winder is a Canadian digital media producer and executive.

 Winder served as President of Rainmaker Entertainment from May 12, 2009 to June 30, 2012.

-Winder is a native of Toronto, Ontario, Canada and began her film career in Japan, which she later said helped her in adopting anime and manga elements into the Clone Wars animation style.
+Winder is a native of Toronto, Ontario, Canada and began her film career in Japan, which she later said helped her in adopting anime and manga elements into the Star Wars: The Clone Wars animation style.